plone/training/mastering-plone/case.rst

 The Case Study
 ==============

-For this training we will build a website for a fictional Plone conference.

 .. _case-background-label:

 Background
 ----------

-The Plone conference takes place every year and all Plone developers at least try to go there.
+For this training we will build a website for a fictional Plone conference on Mars.

+By 2050 human civilisation has reached the stars and each year the conference is held on a different planet.

+The conference-webseite we want to create should be reusable in the following years so some things should be configurable.

 .. _case-requirements-label: